bhaviksharma/Ineuron_doubts/relative_import_doubt/README.txt

 AIM:
 I want to import package from parent directory.
+Please run the .py file which is in parent_dir directory.

 MY TRIALS:
 Link I referred for this issue: # https://stackoverflow.com/questions/14132789/relative-imports-for-the-billionth-time/14132912#14132912